 Originally posted on Porch.com

-Before you get too deep into the nuts and bolts of urban chicken farming, make sure you have the answers to these important questions:
+Before you get too deep into the nuts and bolts of raising chickens in an urban setting, make sure you have the answers to these important questions:

 Chickens don’t take up a ton of space, but you’ll want to make sure you’ve got a hearty enough swath of land for a chicken coop and plenty of room for your hens to graze.
 If your flock doesn’t have enough space to roam, things can get dark quickly—increased anxiety, obsessive pecking, etc.